-The remuneration of the Board members is thus composed of a fixed fee and a fixed number of LTI options, which makes Board compensation simple, transparent and easy for shareholders to understand.
-The issuance of the long-term incentive deviates from the 2009 Belgian Code on Corporate Governance as it provides for share-based payments to non-executive directors.
+The remuneration of the Board members is thus composed of a fixed fee and RSUs (the grant and vesting of such RSUs not being subject to any performance criteria), which makes Board compensation simple, transparent and easy for shareholders to understand.
+This is in line with the 2020 Belgian Corporate Governance Code which favors the granting of a share based remuneration to directors.

-The successful strategy and sustainable development of the Company over the past 10 years demonstrates that the compensation of directors, which includes a fixed number of LTI options, does ensure that the independence of the directors in their role of guidance and control of the Company is preserved, and that the directors' interests remain fully aligned with the long-term interests of the shareholders.
-In particular, the 5-year vesting period of the LTI options should foster a sustainable and long-term commitment of the directors to shareholder value creation.
+The successful strategy and sustainable development of the Company over the past 10 years demonstrates that the compensation of directors, which includes RSUs (and previously LTI options), does ensure that the independence of the directors in their role of guidance and control of the Company is preserved, and that the directors' interests remain fully aligned with the long-term interests of the shareholders.
+Contrary to the soft law recommendation of the 2020 Belgian Corporate Governance Code, the RSUs granted to directors are not subject to a lock-up of three years after the date of the award and one year after the date of departure of the relevant director.
+However, the Company considers that the 5-year vesting period of the RSUs fosters a sustainable and long-term commitment of the directors to shareholder value creation that addresses the goal of the 2020 Belgian Corporate Governance Code.